SCRIPT: Speech Synthesis for Spoken Content Production

 SCRIPT is a 3-year research and innovation project looking to develop synthetic voices for low-resourced languages.
-The BBC is a SCRIPT project partner and will be providing use cases to the University of Edinburgh’s Centre for Speech Technology Research (CSTR), where the project began in January 2017.
+The BBC is a SCRIPT project partner and is collaborating with the University of Edinburgh's Centre for Speech Technology Research (CSTR), where the project began in January 2017.

 The idea for SCRIPT originated at a language technology #newsHACK that we hosted in collaboration with BBC Connected Studio.
 Our aim in partnering with the CSTR is to support the research of hybrid text-to-speech synthesis technologies in low-resource languages.